-We are all a part of that communication and a lot of emails we receive daily are from companies.
-Living in a digital (marketing) world, this shouldn’t come as a shocker.
-However, how many of those are sent in a GDPR compliant way?
+We are all a part of that communication, and we receive daily emails for services or products, offers, and sales from different companies.
+However, how many of those are sent in a GDPR-compliant way?

-Statistics show that in 2019, 73% of EU citizens aged 16-74 are sending and receiving emails!
-Those are some significant numbers taking into consideration that the EU is – the world’s third-largest population after China and India.
+Statistics show that 73% of EU citizens aged 16-74 are sending and receiving emails!
+Those are some significant numbers considering that the EU is – the world’s third-largest population after China and India.

-The point we are trying to make is that the EU market should by no means be disregarded, and processing data of EU citizens makes you obligated to comply with the GDPR.
-Check and see if GDPR applies to you!
+We are trying to make the point that the EU market should not be disregarded, and processing EU citizens’ data makes you obligated to comply with the GDPR.

 What happened after the GDPR?

-Switching to the GDPR compliant email campaigns caused many companies to lose a lot of their contact database, but were those databases any good to begin with, is an entirely different story.
+Switching to GDPR-compliant email campaigns caused many companies to lose a lot of their contact database, but whether those databases were any good, to begin with, is an entirely different story.

 For some, it is company profits before GDPR compliance.
 For others, those two terms are intertwined.
 Many companies that have put emphasis on PRIVACY are thriving.

 You can find out more about how much companies are investing in privacy and what are the outcomes and ROI of investments in our blog; Why companies are investing in GDPR compliance

 Six steps to GDPR-compliant email marketing

 GDPR-compliant marketing means respecting the privacy of your contacts and their GDPR rights.